Equity risk

 The level of risk is closely proportional to the equity risk premium.
 The wider the difference between the stock's return and the risk-free rate, and thus the higher the premium, the higher the risk.
 The equity risk premium can also be used as a portfolio indicator by investors.
 According to Gaurav Doshi, CEO of IIFL Wealth Portfolio Managers, the bigger the equity risk premium, the more probable investors will shift their portfolios away from bonds and toward equities.
 In the long term, any investor that takes a bigger risk is rewarded.

 This excess compensates investors for taking on the relatively higher risk of the equity market.
-The size of the premium can vary as the risk in the stock, or just the stock market in general, increases.
+The size of the premium can vary as the risk in the stock, or just the related whole market in general, increases.
 For example, higher risks have a higher premium.
 The concept of this is to entice investors to take on riskier investments.
 A key component in this is the risk-free rate, which is quoted as "the rate on longer-term government bonds."
 These are considered risk free because there is a low chance that the government will default on its loans.
 However, the investment in stocks isn't guaranteed, because businesses often suffer downturns or go out of business.

 Over the long term, the equity risk premium forecasts that equities would outperform risk-free investments.
 By deducting the projected expected return of risk-free bonds from the estimated expected return of stocks, the risk premium can be calculated.
 For example, if the return on a stock is 17% and the risk-free rate over the same period of time is 9%, then the equity-risk premium would be 8% for the stock over that period of time.

 Some analysts use "implied equity risk premium," a forward-looking view of ERP.
 To calculate the implied equity risk premium for the market, one would forecast an expectation of future market returns and subtract the risk-free rate appropriate for the forecasting period.